MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Deploy the web app to Container Apps

 Container apps are deployed to Container Apps [*environments*][30], which act as a secure boundary.
-The steps below create the environment, a container inside the environment, and configure the container so that the website is visible externally.
+In the following steps, you'll create the environment, a container inside the environment, and configure the container so that the website is visible externally.

 ### [Azure portal](#tab/azure-portal)